The forgotten earth homes of Wayanad, Kerala

 Structure: A wooden beam runs throughout the length of the house, which is the main central beam.
 It is continuous throughout all the rooms, longer than 10m is a marvel in itself is taking the load of the attic.
 The wooden joists are running along the shorter span, perpendicular to the main beams.
-These joists are placed on the three main beams- one in the center and two main beams resting on the wall.
+These joists are placed on the three main beams- one in the centre and two main beams resting on the wall

 A feature that is found in almost all the Wayanad straw houses is the wall plate that rests on the wall that creates apertures, letting the hot air escape and keeping the temperature comfortable, also facilitating the drying of the rice.
 Wood being abundantly available in the nearby forests, you can find it is used here instead of the bamboo used generally in such houses.

 The dimensions of the members of the attic were,